Updated: Aug 4, 2021

 This film tale established the comically organised Kung Fu action film genre for the later generations.
 Bruce Lee actually played a cool protagonist who only mechanically beats antagonists for bloody revenge in several films without this one.
 The never settle down protagonist, a bumpkin Tang Lung saves Italian Restaurant owner Chen Ching-hua from land property-sharks and their employed Karate champ Colt played by Chuck Norris (1940-).

-The Wrecking Crew (1968) was Chuck Norris' film debut as a uncredited role in fact.
+The Wrecking Crew (1968) was Chuck Norris' film debut as an uncredited role.
 His best one is also this film in terms of the fighting sequence at Colosseum.
 In fact, they did not play any actual Kung Fu fight out there, that was dealt by studio shooting separately.

 The opening sequence typically shows new genre style and Bruce Lee's comical acting taste while Tang Lung waiting for the arrival of Chen Ching-hua at the airport.
 He's totally disoriented on the lobby, at the foreign restaurant when he interacts with Italians in different ages and occupations.
 It established his comical personality as an ordinary person.
 It something attracts audiences psychologically.

 Besides this, Bruce Lee's role Tang Lung intends to avoid killing anyone during all fight scenes in this film.
 This psychological tendency is obviously expressed in his acting and facial performance even after he kills Colt who refuses his mercy during the Colosseum battle.

 Viewing a Bruce Lee film at Hong Kong cinema is a special cinematic experience for fans and professionals.
-I actually enjoyed the 2015 remastered Blu Ray version of this film screening at cinema.
+I actually enjoyed the 2015 remastered Blu-Ray version of this film screening at cinema.
 Only one con is that cinematography failed to keep control on its depth of focus, a focus puller issue is severe during viewing of shots of this film.
-I don't think Tadashi Nishimoto did a professional cinematography for this film.
-Focus flaws are pretty obvious and it makes restoration harder than classical silent films which professionally dealt their depth of focus.
-Focus issue can not be improved by post production.
+I don't think Tadashi Nishimoto did professional cinematography for this film.
+Focus flaws are pretty obvious and it makes restoration harder than classical silent films which professionally dealt with their depth of focus.
+Unfortunately, focus issues cannot be improved by post production.